Yagogc/react-interview-test/README.md

 - The use of any libraries is allowed.
 - For easier set up, many libraries has been already installed.
-- Some of this libraries are already config too.
+- Some of this libraries are already configured too.

 ## Preinstalled libs

+Routing:

 - react-router-dom
+- @reach/router

+State:

 - redux
 - react-redux
 - redux-thunk
+- redux-saga
+- @reduxjs/toolkit
+- recoil
+- @hookstate/core

+Styling:

+- node-sass
 - styled-components
-- axios
-- node-sass
-- enzyme
+- emotion
-- jest-enzyme
+- @stitches/react

+Testing:

 - @testing-library/react
+- @testing-library/react-hooks
+- @testing-library/user-event
 - @testing-library/jest-dom
+- jest-styled-components
+- @emotion/jest

+Other:

+- axios
+- swr
+- react-query